 Most five year olds can't clean up by themselves.
-Even if you think he "should" know how, he needs your company to stay on task.
+Even if you think he "should" know how, he needs your attention to stay on task.
 You might say he's "borrowing"

 your executive function.
 When we clean up with our kids, over and over, and make it enjoyable, they eventually learn to take pleasure in making their

 space orderly.
 But usually for young children, it's not age-appropriate to expect them to do it themselves.
 Their only pleasure in cleaning up is the